Jalen Brunson: Early life

 Born in New Brunswick, New Jersey, Brunson was raised in southern New Jersey until sixth grade.
 He is the son of Rick and Sandra Brunson.
-He has a sister Erica (born c.
-2001).
-His parents met at Temple University where Rick played for the basketball team and Sandra played volleyball.
-Rick went on to spend nine seasons in the NBA.
-The family first settled in Cherry Hill, New Jersey but moved seven times before settling in Lincolnshire, Illinois in 2010 where Jalen played his high school career for Stevenson High School.
-As a youth, he spent time in NBA locker rooms such as when his father played for the Knicks where his future head coach Tom Thibodeau was serving as an assistant coach.
+He has a younger sister, Erica.
+His parents met at Temple University, where Rick played for the basketball team and Sandra played volleyball.
+There, Sandra was volleyball teammates and roommates with Kobe Bryant's sister, Sharia Bryant.
+Rick spent nine seasons in the NBA.
+The family first settled in Cherry Hill, New Jersey, but moved seven times before settling in the Chicago area in 2010, where Jalen played his high school career for Stevenson High School.
+As a youth, he spent time in NBA locker rooms while his father played for the Knicks and his future head coach Tom Thibodeau worked for the team as an assistant coach.
+His after-school chores included basketball exercises.
+While Rick was director of basketball operations at the University of Virginia, Jalen practiced with the Virginia Cavaliers women's basketball team.
+As a teenager, he trained with Derrick Rose and Joakim Noah.
+At age 13, he began hiring a professional strength and conditioning coach.